-In addition to foundational coursework in the areas of independent living and life skills, Marino Campus features three areas of program concentration: Hospitality, Computer Technology, and Retailing.
+In addition to foundational coursework in the areas of independent living and life skills, Marino Campus features two areas of program concentration: Hospitality and Computer Technology.
 These programs were carefully identified as employment areas with current opportunities and prospects for future growth.
 Our curriculum is designed to help students obtain recognized industry certifications and qualify for good jobs.

-When you register as a new student, you select one of these three areas as your major field of study.
+When you register as a new student, you select one of these two areas as your major field of study.

 Florida’s booming hospitality business drives our state’s economy.
 If you are interested in a career in the service industry, whether at a hotel, a restaurant, a golf course, or other entertainment or tourism venue, our Hospitality Program might be right for you.
 The program is a 760 clock hour diploma program designed to prepare students for entry-level employment in the hospitality field.
 Our program is endorsed by the American Hotel and Lodging Educational Institute (AHLEI), which is a leading standard bearer of best practices in the industry, and our curriculum is custom designed to help our students acquire AHLEI certifications.
 Core courses in Hospitality include: Introduction to the Hospitality Industry, Customer Service Operations, Housekeeping Operations, Front Office Operations, Food and Beverage Server, and Maintenance and Engineering.
 Students are preparing for career paths such as: Front Desk Representative, Guestroom Attendant, Restaurant Server, and Maintenance Employee.